2025 Toyota Mirai

 While we commend the Mirai for its surprising composure on curvy roads, it's not a vehicle we'd drive for the sake of driving.
 Comfortable?
 Indeed.
 Fun to drive?
 Not really.

 On the upside, the Mirai's styling is far less polarizing than the previous version.
 It's not quite attractive but it's interesting.
-Still, despite its amazing ride quality, we don't think there's enough intrigue here worth the hassle of putting up with a lack of hydrogen infrastructure versus charging your EV in the comfort of your own home.
+Still, despite its amazing ride quality, we don't think there's enough intrigue here worth the hassle of putting up with a lack of hydrogen infrastructure versus charging an EV in the comfort of your own home.

 On the upside, the Mirai's styling is far less polarizing than the previous version.
 It's not quite attractive but it's interesting.
-Still, despite its amazing ride quality, we don't think there's enough intrigue here worth the hassle of putting up with a lack of hydrogen infrastructure versus charging your EV in the comfort of your own home.
+Still, despite its amazing ride quality, we don't think there's enough intrigue here worth the hassle of putting up with a lack of hydrogen infrastructure versus charging an EV in the comfort of your own home.

-Which Mirai does Edmunds recommend?
+Which Mirai trim does Edmunds recommend?

 Toyota Mirai Reviews